Sheet Metal Workers 38 Insurance And Welfare Fund

 How does Sheet Metal Workers 38 Insurance And Welfare Fund spend its money?

 Sheet Metal Workers 38 Insurance And Welfare Fund directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Sheet Metal Workers 38 Insurance And Welfare Fund tax-deductible?